POTASSIUM RICH FOOD Video

 Symptoms include fatigue, muscle weakness and cramping, intestinal complications, and in a worst-case scenario, muscular paralysis.The recommended daily amount of potassium is 2,000 milligrams for anyone 10 years or older, but some health authorities recommend up to 3,500 milligrams a day to help reduce high blood pressure.

-Foods higher in potassium include :
+Potassium Rich Foods include :

 • a medium baked potato with skin (721 mg),